AliLozano/django-messages-extends/README.md

     sally = User.objects.get(username='Sally')
     messages.add_message(request, constants_messages.INFO_PERSISTENT, "Hola abc desde %s" %request.user, user=sally)

-To persistent storages, there are other commands like expires that is a datetime.
+To persistent storages, there are other params like expires that is a datetime.

 ### Displaying messages ###